ruggeri/ninety_nine_cats/notes/02-django-admin-site/02-detail-view.md

 * You can also add `save_on_top = True` to show save buttons at the top of your model.

+## View On Site

+By default, if `get_absolute_url` is defined on the model, then a "View on site" button will be generated.
+You can disable this by setting `view_on_site = False`.

+On the other hand, you can specify a callable.
+This takes in the model object, and should return a URL.

 ## Further Form Customization

 * By default, the admin will generate a `ModelForm` for you.
 I don't